Ventile-Client/Web/README.md

-"# Ventile Website"
+# Ventile Website"
-"The official code for Ventile's Website!"
+The official code for Ventile's Website!